COURSE POLICY INFORMATION

 Auditing a Course

 It is possible for any student to “audit” a course if space permits and proper approval is secured.
 Students are expected to actively participate and regularly attend the class.
 Reasonable student expectations will be defined by the content area teacher and department supervisor.
 The title of the course followed by “audit” will be recorded on the student’s cumulative record.
+Students must have the permission of the school counselor, department supervisor and administration to audit.

 Directed Independent Study (DIS)